whadafunk/routerology/docker/compose/compose-doc.md

 The long form syntax allows the configuration of additional fields that can't be expressed in the short form

 * type: The mount type.
-Either volume, bind, tmpfs, npipe, or cluster
+Either volume, bind, tmpfs, npipe, or cluster. the volume type under services differ from what you use under top level volumes
 * source: The source of the mount, a path on the host for a bind mount, or the name of a volume defined in the top-level volumes key.
 Not applicable for a tmpfs mount.
 * target: The path in the container where the volume is mounted.
 * read_only: Flag to set the volume as read-only.